-Introducing Your New Adopted Dog to Your Resident Dog
+Introducing Your Newly Adopted Dog to Your Resident Dog

 Make sure you choose a neutral location.
 Each dog should be handled by a separate person on leash.
 We recommend you take the dogs on a nice long walk together so they are able to become familiar with each other and drain off some energy.
 Once they are tolerating each other’s presence without fear or aggression then you can take them inside.
-We suggest leaving the leashes drag on the dogs so if you do have to intervene for any reason it is much safer to grab the dragging leash than the collar.
+Once inside, we suggest keeping the leashes on the dogs and letting them drag.
+If you do have to intervene for any reason it is much safer to grab the dragging leash than the collar.

 Use positive reinforcement.
 Help both dogs experience good things from the first meeting in each other’s presence.
 Keep the meetings short and positive.
 During each break give the dog a command such as “sit” and follow with a yummy treat.
 If the dogs are left to meet on their own terms such as throwing them both into the yard to work things out, aggressive responses may occur.
 It is extremely important to monitor.

 Be aware of body postures.
-One great body posture you want to see is a “play-bow” this is when the dogs will crouch with their front legs on the ground and their hind ends in the air.
+One great body posture you want to see is a “play bow.”
+This is when the dogs will crouch with their front legs on the ground and their hind ends in the air.
 This is an invitation for play.
 Be sure to watch carefully for postures that indicate an aggressive response such as showing teeth, deep growls, or an extended stare.
-If you see such postures you want to interrupt immediately by calming getting each dog’s attention and getting them interested in doing something else such as obeying a command.
+If you see such postures you want to interrupt immediately by calmly getting each dog’s attention and getting them interested in doing something else such as obeying a command.

 Want to help